irina-mandarina/echo_frontend/README.md

    - User data and search queries are stored locally for real-time interactions.

 3. **UI/UX Design**:
-   - Utilizes Tailwind CSS for responsive and accessible design.
+   - Utilizes Tailwind CSS for accessible design.
    - Transitions and modals are animated for smooth user experiences.